 1. Getting to work; the need for a curriculum; looking ahead

-2. The basic organization of the body: the "primary control"
+2. The basic organization of the body; giving directions; lengthening of muscle

 Eight live sessions